oopsmonk/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

 # Recover IOTA tokens from a spent address

-**Sometimes users deposit IOTA tokens into [spent addresses](root://getting-started/0.1/clients/addresses.md#spent-addresses) that have already been included in a [sweep](../concepts/sweeps.md).
+**Sometimes users transfer IOTA tokens to [spent addresses](root://getting-started/1.0/references/glossary.md#spent-address) that have already been included in a [sweep](../concepts/sweeps.md).
 In this case, the address is at risk of an attacker trying to brute force its signature to steal its tokens.
 To recover the tokens from the spent address, you can try to transfer them to a new address before a potential attacker can.
 Doing so exposes more of the address's private key, but this is inevitable to transfer the IOTA tokens to a safe address.**

 In this tutorial, we use the `signBundle()` gRPC method to recover IOTA tokens from a spent address.
 This method is useful for creating a custom bundle that deposits any amount of the spent address's total balance into one or more output addresses.